 2.)
 How much can you save:

-The home exemption amount you may claim depends on your age by June 30th prior to the September 30th filing deadline, and is staggered as follows:
+The home exemption amount you may claim depends on your age by June 30th prior to the September 30th filing deadline, and taking effect July 1st the following year.

 - $160,000, if you are age 80 to 84.